agjignesh/Artificial-neural-network-from-scratch/README.md

 ## steps to use the colab file
 First Run all the cells in a sequential order once the model is trained to a 100% you can test the model in the play ground section

+## You can view the other algorithms in the other .ipynb files